callofduty4x/cod4x_plugin_http/README.md

 		//error parsing json.
 Do something about this error case return;
 	}

-	jsonsetstring(handle, "contents.quotes.0.magic", "val"); // sets magic to "val"
-	jsongetstring(handle, "contents.quotes.0.magic"); // returns "val"
+	jsonsetstring(handle, "contents.quotes.size"); //returns count of array elements.
+In this case it is 1. jsonsetstring(handle, "contents.quotes.0.magic", "val"); // sets magic to "val" jsongetstring(handle, "contents.quotes.0.magic"); // returns "val"
 	jsongetstring(handle, "contents.quotes.0.quote"); // returns "If you cannot do great things, do small things in a great way."